bucardo/bucardo_org/Bucardo/installation/index.md

 Installation From Packages
 --------------------------

-Bucardo has been packaged in both rpm and deb formats.
-The Fedora Project has built rpm's and has made them available through their EPEL repo.
-Packages are also available in Debian's "testing" distribution, and are planned for inclusion in Debian's "squeeze" release and Ubuntu's "Maverick" release.
+Bucardo has been packaged in RPM format and is available from the Fedora Project through their EPEL repo.

+Debian .deb packages are also available in Debian's repositories.

 Installation From FreeBSD Ports
 -------------------------------